machinable-org/machinable/docs/tutorial/essentials/implementing-experiments.md

 ## Configuration

-In the above example, we simply hardcoded the basic arguments of the algorithm.
-In practice, of course, experiments tend to have varying parameters, so let's make our parameters configurable.
+In practice, of course, experiments tend to have a number of varying parameters.

-We can define configuration options of the experiment using a `Config` dataclass:
+We can define configuration options of the experiment using a `Config` dataclass placed at the top of the class definition:

 ```python
 from dataclasses import dataclass